-Needles are manufactured and tested to withstand a pull-force test.
+Needles are typically manufactured and tested to withstand a pull force test.
 In other words, the force required to separate the hub from the tube portion must exceed x lbs.
 Pull force requirements depend upon the gauge size of the needles: 9G-17G are tested to 20 lbs., 18G-20G to 15 lbs., 21G-22G to 10 lbs., 23G-24G to 8 lbs., 25G-27G to 5 lbs.

 Needles must be sealed in the area connecting the hub to the tubing portion.
-All Cadence needles are tested for leaks and must pass a 45 psi water pressure test.
+Most needles are tested for leaks and must pass a 45 psi water pressure test.

 Procedure needles are manufactured for use in specific medical procedures.
-While Cadence no longer offers a standard line of procedure needles in our catalog, we can custom manufacturer procedure needles to your design.
+While does not offer a standard line of procedure needles in our catalog, we can custom manufacturer procedure needles to your design.

 Yes.
 Cadence's custom manufactures needles to customers' specifications.
 We can modify any of our standard needles or make a new needle to your specifications.
 Cadence is also a leading OEM needles manufacturer and our needles are used in today's leading medical device solutions.

 For most custom needles our minimum order is 1 dozen (12 each) needles.
 Typical delivery for custom needles is 4-6 weeks.
-We also offer an expedite service reducing the lead-time to 2-3 weeks.
-Custom needles requiring special materials (non stock tubing) will experience lead-times of 8 weeks or more.
+We also offer an expedited service reducing the lead-time to 2-3 weeks.
+Custom needles requiring special materials (non-stock tubing) will experience lead times of 8 weeks or more.
 Minimum quantity may also increase due to special-run requirements by tubing mills.

 Yes.
 Cadence offers a variety of coating options: PTFE coating to increase lubricity and isolate tubing from corrosive material,s Parylene coating, all of the above including electrical insulation, Ceramic-like coating (Our PSX coating series) similar to the above but with greatly enhanced durability of the coating.